nf-core/callingcards/README.md

 ## Credits

-nf-core/callingcards was written by Chase Mateusiak.
-It was adapted from scripts written by: __fill this in__
+nf-core/callingcards is implemented in nextflow by Chase Mateusiak.
+It was adapted from scripts written by: **fill this in**

-We thank the following people for their extensive assistance in the development of this pipeline: __fill this in__
+We thank the following people for their extensive assistance in the development of this pipeline: **fill this in**

 ## Contributions and Support